-7.2 Housing Mix and Tenure
+7.8 Housing Mix and Tenure

-Ensuring a mix of house types across the town is key to a vibrant and sustainable community.
+- 7.8.1 Ensuring a mix of house types across the town is key to a vibrant and sustainable community.
 The evidence identified earlier shows that there is already a good mix of property types and size across the town, albeit a slightly higher preponderance of three bedroom homes than in the broader Milton Keynes borough.
 Consultation responses showed no requirements for a particular size of house but demonstrated a need for a range of different house sizes.
-Therefore Milton Keynes Local Plan Policy H9 requiring a housing mix suffices, and the Neighbourhood Plan will not have any policy on housing size.

-However, there was a strong response to the consultation on reserving some affordable housing for local people with 97% of 232 respondents to the housing survey questionnaire stating that some affordable housing should be offered first to local people.
+Therefore Milton Keynes Local Plan Policy H9 requiring a housing mix suffices, and the Neighbourhood Plan will not have any policy on housing size. - 7.8.2 However, there was a strong response to the consultation on reserving some affordable housing for local people with 97% of 232 respondents to the housing survey questionnaire stating that some affordable housing should be offered first to local people.
 84% of these respondents felt that 50% or more should be reserved for local people.
 34% of respondents stated that there were people living in their household who would require affordable housing in the town in the next five years.

-The consultation responses also indicated a need for more shared ownership properties in the town.
+- 7.8.3 The consultation responses also indicated a need for more shared ownership properties in the town.
 Milton Keynes Local Plan policy H4 requires 30% of new housing on sites over 15 dwellings to be affordable housing.
 The Supplementary Planning Document on Affordable Housing specifies that 5% of the housing should consist of shared ownership/new build homebuy properties, and 25% should be affordable rented properties.
 Residents' responses to the housing survey showed that 64% believed that the shared ownership proportion of the existing 30% affordable housing policy should be increased.
 The Milton Keynes Council SHMA review dated March 2014 states that 'providing Intermediate Affordable Housing in the form of low cost home ownership may be particularly relevant in large scale new developments where there is no existing older and less expensive housing stock already available in the area.
 Without any Intermediate Affordable Housing there is a risk that the new development would only provide housing for two groups of households, namely: a) Households with relatively high incomes that can afford full ownership and b) Households who are most disadvantaged that they are therefore likely to be allocated Affordable Rent/Social Housing Rent.'
-In order to increase the amount of shared ownership properties to be built in the town, the Neighbourhood Plan proposes that the proportion of shared ownership dwellings be increased to 10%, with a corresponding reduction of affordable rented properties to 20%.
+In order to increase the amount of shared ownership properties to be built in the town, the Neighbourhood Plan proposes that the proportion of shared ownership dwellings be increased to 10%, with a corresponding reduction of affordable rented properties to 20%. - 7.8.4 Neighbourhood Plan policy NP5 sets out requirements for both offering some affordable housing to local people, and for changing the proportion of affordable housing to increase the shared ownership proportion and decrease the affordable rented proportion.